actonmass/actonmass.org/_pages/tipscript.md

 To find out if your State Rep has already agreed to support public committee votes, <a href="https://actonmass.org/the-campaign/" target="_blank">check under the map on this page</a>

-### Persuasion Script: For reps who have not yet committed to the Transparency is Power Amendment #1 for Public Committee Votes
+### No Public Commitment: For reps who have not yet committed to the Transparency is Power Amendment #1 for Public Committee Votes & Testimony

-No Public Commitment: For reps who have not committed to supporting public committee votes and testimony

 Hi, my name is (NAME) and I'm a resident of your district at (ADDRESS/NEIGHBORHOOD) in (CITY).